 By analyzing large amounts of Frames in tumor genomes using FramePro technology, Frame Therapeutics has discovered that particularly in genes whose function is to control the growth of cells there is a high level of Frame shifts (this is because these Frame shift mutations have inactivated the gene, contributing to the development of the tumor).

 Thus there are large numbers of patients whose tumor have a Frame shift in such a gene, and therefore can express antigens that are shared when compared with those of other patients.

-In figure 1 & 2 every line is the protein sequence that occurs in the tumor of a patient whose DNA has been sequenced and where a frameshift has been observed (the actual mutation, insertion or deletion is in black).
-Only one of two possible frames shown here.
-These data were collected from a public database of tumors that have been sequenced (TCGA).
+Figure 3 shows the shared Frames that result from Frame shift mutations in the TP53 gene.
+Every line is the novel protein sequence that occurs in the tumor of a patient whose DNA has been sequenced and where a frame shift has been observed in the TP53 gene (the actual mutation, insertion or deletion is in black).
+Only one of two possible frames is shown here.
+Colours indicate amino acids.

 The shared property makes it possible to manufacture the vaccines against the Frames in advance, store them and supply them when a new patient is recognized as having that Frame in the tumor.